-- Objective: Provide citizens with current, accurate, easy to read, and understandable information about the Corps' investigation into the nature and extent of contamination at the site and the development of a remedy for the site that will be protective of human health and the environment. - Method: Fact sheets, technical summaries, and reports will be made available on the web.
+- Objective: Provide citizens with current, accurate, easy to read, and understandable information about the nature and extent of FUSRAP-related contamination at the site the development of a preferred alternative for the site that will be protective of human health and the environment. - Method: Fact sheets, technical summaries, and reports will be made available on the web.
 Newsletters will be mailed to all parties on the site mailing list. - Timing: The Corps will prepare fact sheets, technical summaries, reports, and newsletters, and post to the website or distribute as new information becomes available.